samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Create an instance of IBM Cognos Dashboard Embedded in your IBM Cloud account here: https://console.bluemix.net/catalog/services/ibm-cognos-dashboard-embedded

 Select the "Lite" plan and then "Create".
 After creating the service, select "Service Credentials" from the left menu, then "New Credential" to generate a new set of credentials.
 Name the credentials whatever you wish.
-Select "View credentials", and copy the "client_id" and "client_secret" values into the appropriate input fields into an already-deployed version of the app here: https://cognos-dashboard-embedded-sample-app.mybluemix.net/
+Select "View credentials", and copy the "client_id" and "client_secret" values.

+Use these values when trying out the app here: https://cognos-dashboard-embedded-sample-app.mybluemix.net/

 Follow the steps in the left sidebar to create a session, create a new dashboard, add a data source, and build some visualizations.
 Skip to the section "Using this application" for a complete walk-through.